joelypoley/joelypoley.github.io/_posts/2021-08-21-vaxxers-book-review.md

 # Developing a COVID vaccine

-Anyway, they had this vaccine technology but it had never been subjected to efficacy trials.
+Anyway, the Oxford researchers had this vaccine technology but it had never been subjected to efficacy trials.
 Then the coronavirus came.
 Within 48 hours of the COVID-19 genome being released the Oxford group had figured out which part they needed, modified it slightly, and sent the sequence to a commercial company ThermoFisher, to be manufactured.
 Remarkably, it only takes around a fortnight for these companies to turn DNA sequences stored in a computer into a test tube with around 100 billion strands of real DNA.
 While waiting for the DNA to come back from ThermoFisher the Oxford scientists had made preparations for how they were going to manufacture the vaccine.
 The lab available to them had already been precommitted to other projects.
 Thankfully they decided to say (paraphrasing) “fuck it - we’ll figure out finances later”:

 >My other concern was financial.
-The CBF is run like a small business within the university, and in order to operate it has to cover its costs of around £1.5 million a year by charging its clients – researchers like Sarah and Tess – who in turn have to apply for grants to fund their research.
+The CBF [the lab they worked in] is run like a small business within the university, and in order to operate it has to cover its costs of around £1.5 million a year by charging its clients – researchers like Sarah and Tess – who in turn have to apply for grants to fund their research.
 The projects that Sarah was asking me to delay or deprioritise were already agreed, and their funding was secure right through to manufacture.
 It would be a big risk to the CBF’s operation to drop those in favour of this new project, when it wasn’t at all clear where the money might come from to pay for any of it.

 They tried two different methods to manufacture the vaccine in parallel.
 A rapid method which was less likely to work and a slower but more reliable method.